CARES Act information (english only)

 Do I need to file my US return 2019?

 Many people who did file 2019 got a confirmation for the $1200, – just one week after E-filing.
 The IRS says that everyone who has filed 2018 should automatically get the payment but many haven’t.
-We therefore recommend filing but FIRST opening a US bank account, then E-file 2019 with that information included and after that check the get my payment website from the IRS.
-So the order is:
+We therefore recommend e-filing.

 If I do the streamlined procedure do I get $1.200?